 If the equipment is to be exported to a EU member state, no documents are required for the export licence.
 Please note, that you may still be asked to obtain a licence to possess the equipment in your country of residence.

 An International Import Certificate (IIC) certified by the End-User Government document or its equivalent will be required.
-Please not that, as most of the good pass through Germany, a German transit permit shall be required for certain goods.
+Please note that, as most of the goods pass through Germany, a German transit permit shall be required for certain goods.

 Import Permit.
 An ATF Firearms and Explosives Division Permit is required for any import.
 The form is to be downloaded here.